 Note that these topics are included in the 2-Day TapRooT® Evidence Collection and Interviewing Techniques to Sharpen Investigation Skills Course.

 Is that all you need to do to prepare?
 No. You will find more ideas in the following nine topics.
 So, keep reading!

 2. Investigation Team

 How many people should be on an investigation team?
 That’s a great question.
-The more people you have the more people there will be to conduct the team’s work.
+The more people you have, the more people there will be to conduct the team’s work.
 But, the Team Leader will have to manage the team, keep everyone updated, and maintain consensus among the investigators.
 The more people on the team, the harder this job will be.

 In general, we recommend no more than five team members.
 This is enough for all but the biggest investigations.

-For really big investigations, you may decide to have a core team (maximum 10) and sub-teams for specific purposes (for example analyzing the failure of a particular piece of equipment).
+For really big investigations, you may decide to have a core team (maximum 10) and sub-teams for specific purposes (for example, analyzing the failure of a particular piece of equipment).
 These sub-teams can be thought of as an investigation within an investigation.

 For small incidents, you should have a “team” of only one or two investigators.
 YES – one investigator can be the “team.”
 This makes your investigation of simple incidents efficient.

-If your teams get too big, the team will waste tremendous amounts of time keeping everyone informed and reaching consensus.
+If your teams get too big, the team will waste tremendous amounts of time keeping everyone informed and reaching a consensus.
 This wasted time does not contribute to the quality of the investigation.
 That’s waste.
 And anybody that’s studied LEAN knows that waste needs to be avoided.

 One more thing, you can have technical experts who contribute but who aren’t part of the team.